coss-exchange/trading-api-wrapper-java/README.md

 # To run the sample java examples

-1. Clone the repository and create a java project with same package structure as under src folder.
+1. Clone the repository and in Eclipse IDE import existing project into workspace and selecrt pom.xml file in import wizard.

-2. Put the reference for lib\java-json.jar in your class path.

-3. Replace the following variables in Constants.java file with appropriate values.
+2. Replace the following variables in Constants.java file with appropriate values.
 As a safety precaution, Please do not disclose your keys to any one.

-	  String PUBLIC_API_KEY =  "Copy your public api key here";
+	  String PUBLIC_API_KEY =  "Paste your public api key here";
-	  String PRIVATE_API_KEY = "Copy your privatte key here";
+	  String PRIVATE_API_KEY = "Paste your private key here";

-4. Run the Examples.java file.
-The main method has all  examples as commented codes and to run the sample code you need to uncomment the approprate example.
+3. Exanples.java has main method with commented codes.
+You may uncomment the codes and provide proper values for testing.

+4. Right click the project in Eclipse IDE and select Run as Maven build... and provide compile as maven goal.

+5. Righ click Examples and Run as java program.